mintlu8/bevy_defer/README.md

 Communicating between sync and async in notoriously difficult.
 See this amazing tokio article: <https://tokio.rs/tokio/topics/bridging>.
-Fortunately since we are running an executor on top of a event loop some of these issues can a alleviated.
+Fortunately since we are running an executor on top of a event loop some of these issues can be alleviated.

 Communicating from sync to async is simple, async code can hand out channels and `await` on them, pausing the task.